aureliojargas/doctest.fish/README.md

 - You can test both stdout and [stderr output](docs/stderr.md)
 - You can also check the [command's exit status](docs/status.md) (`$status`)
 - All the commands inside an input file share the same execution environment (i.e., [defined variables are preserved](docs/variables-1.md))
+- KISS: A fish script to test fish commands.

 ## Usage